diovisgood/diovisgood.github.io/_posts/2022-11-20-online-ads-is-complicated.md

 #### Common Industry Standard

-This is the preferred scenario, when all industry parties come to an agreement on how to collect, store and share information about a user and its interests.
+This is the preferred scenario, when all parties in industry come to an agreement on how to collect, store and share information about a user and its interests.

 Probably, a browser is the best place to store such information.
-If it gives a user the right to control this information.
+Yet it must give a user the right to control this function.

 #### Monopolization

 This is the worst scenario, when the whole market is owned by large companies like:
 Google, Apple, Facebook, Microsoft, etc.

-This will surely lead to the increase of costs for a regular Advertiser and, probably, decrease of quality.
+This will surely lead to the increase of costs and decrease of quality for a regular Advertiser.

 ## Conclusion